 One of the essential requirements in school, work, applying for the issuance of a Philippine passport, is the applicant’s birth certificate.
-For the fact that it provides legal identity & legal information of a person’s name, date of birth, state, city, county of birth, sex, mother’s name, and father’s name, etc. But if our Birth Certificate contains clerical errors it can cause delayed to access or claim whatever basic rights due to us.
+For the fact that it provides legal identity & legal information of a person’s name, date of birth, state, city, county of birth, sex, mother’s name, and father’s name, etc. But if our Birth Certificate contains clerical errors it can cause delays to access or claim whatever basic rights due to us.

-In this article I will tackle the most commonly asked questions and corresponding basic solutions.
+In this article, I will tackle the most commonly asked questions and corresponding basic solutions.
 I hope it will serve as a little help.

-Common Errors in Birth Certificate
+How to Correct Common Errors in Birth Certificate

-If the record of NSO is blurred, the local civil registrar shall be requested to endorse a copy of the birth certificate with clearer entry in the first name to the NSO.
+Blurred – First Name, Middle Name or Last Name If the record of PSA is blurred, the local civil registrar shall be requested to endorse a copy of the birth certificate with a clearer entry in the first name to the PSA.

-The misspelled first name, middle name or last name in the birth certificate should be corrected by filing a petition for correction of clerical error.
+Wrong Spelling – First Name, Middle Name or Last Name The misspelled first name, middle name or last name in the birth certificate should be corrected by filing a petition for correction of clerical error.

-If the first name or last name of the child in the birth certificate is blank, a supplemental report should be filed to supply the missing entry.
+No First Name, No Middle Name, No Last Name If the first name or last name of the child in the birth certificate is blank, a supplemental report should be filed to supply the missing entry.

-A. If legitimate
+Special cases No Middle Name A. If legitimate

 To supply the missing entry, a supplemental report should be filed through an affidavit indicating the entry missed in the registration and the reasons why there was a failure in supplying the required.